luxyoga/mysql-Global-Layoffs-Data-Analysis/README.md

-# MySQL Portfolio Project – Global Layoffs Data (Data Cleaning + Exploratory Data Analysis)
+# MySQL – Global Layoffs Data Analysis (Data Cleaning + Exploratory Data Analysis)

 ## Overview
 This project was built in **MySQL Workbench** to demonstrate real-world data cleaning, transformation, and analytical skills using SQL.